 We live in a world where some resources are in danger of becoming scarce due to overuse or pollution, and chief among these is water.
-There are ways to filter water, and some even look to the oceans as a source for the future but that requires desalination along with any additional filtering, and a problem with a lot of cutting edge technology, is that is just doesn’t look good.
+There are ways to filter water, and some even look to the oceans as a source for the future but that requires desalination along with any additional filtering, and a problem with a lot of cutting-edge technology, is that it just doesn’t look good.

 The Pipe can provide up to 1.5 Billion gallons of fresh drinking water per year without the usual brine byproduct that is classified as industrial waste.
 Not only is this a step forward in technology, but it is also more of a work of art on the horizon than an eyesore like a standard desalination plant.
 While this is a larger project and still a concept, this is still an advance in technology that could benefit coastal off grid communities in the future.